ShiraMizrachi/BC-classification-project/README.md

 Using joblib libary we saved the best preforming model in the drive. joblib.dump(best model, path)

+## Flask
+After saving the best models of each class, we developed a server-side using flask.

+Flask is a simple and lightweight Python web framework that provides useful tools and features that make creating web applications in Python easier.
+It gave us flexibility since using Flask enables building a web application quickly using only a single Python file.

+The app will get a request from a user containing RNA seq in JSON format and will return a prediction using the models we saved.

 # tmp
 We uploaded the models with the best accuracy to Drive, and tested the prediction using flask.